GoogleCloudPlatform/workflows-demos/terraform/import-multiple-yamls/README.md

-# Workflows Terraform
+# Workflows Terraform with multiple external YAMLs

-This sample shows how to use Terraform's [google_workflows_workflow](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/workflows_workflow) resource to deploy a Workflow.
+This sample shows how to use Terraform's [google_workflows_workflow](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/workflows_workflow) resource to deploy a Workflow split across a main workflow YAML file and a subflow YAML file.

-More specifically, this sample:

-1. Enables Workflows API.
-1. Creates a service account for Workflows to use.
-1. Deploys a workflow using Terraform.
-1. Executes the workflow with gcloud.

 ## Terraform

-You can see [main.tf](../terraform/main.tf) for the definition.
-Run the following commands inside [terraform](../terraform) folder.
+You can see [main.tf](main.tf) for Terraform, [workflow.yaml](workflow.yaml) for the main workflow YAML file and [subworkflow.yaml](subworkflow.yaml) for the subworkflow YAML file used by the main workflow.

 1. Initialize terraform: